 Another group of undead ran down the street.
 Zevara gulped down more air.

 Damn him.
 Damn him.
 She’d counted on the Antinium.
 They were what had been needed, but he’d refused to send them out.
-Three hundred Soldiers and the Workers would have made all the difference.
+The Hive’s Soldiers and the Workers would have made all the difference.
+They could field far more than three hundred if the needed to.
 But Ksmvr had refused.
 He was heartless.
 Not at all like his predecessor.

-A Ghoul bounded ahead of the running Zombies and skeletons.
+A Ghoul bounded ahead of the running zombies and skeletons.
 Too fast.
-Zevara raised her sword and slashed at his chest.
+Zevara raised her sword and slashed at her chest.
 The dead woman stumbled, but then raised a hand.
 Too quick, and her sword was caught on bone.

 Zevara opened her mouth and exhaled.
 Fire ignited in her lungs and spilled out her mouth.
 It burned the air, the dead, and even her.
 It was her ancient birthright, but it was not hers.